blessed45/running-notes/GIT-GITHUB-README.md

 secured

   Centralised:
+  cons:
+  -
-    cons: can't RollBack
+-can't RollBack
-          The central server can fail
+-The central server can fail

 To that effect, we have what is known as the distributed version control system.